Were You Harmed By A Dangerous And Defective Consumer Product?

 The manufacturer should provide written warnings in the instructions or attached to the product itself warning of the dangers of potential improper use.
 For example, a ladder manufacturer must provide a label specifying the maximum weight the ladder can bear.
 The manufacturer of an electric appliance may need to specify not to immerse the appliance in water.
 The absence of such a warning may be negligent on the part of the manufacturer.

 Manufacturers recall products that they have learned may be defective and possibly harm consumers.
-The manufacturers must make reasonable efforts to inform all purchasers of the recall, and must repair or replace the product at their own expense.
-The recall may not absolve the company of liability.
+The manufacturers must make reasonable efforts to inform all purchasers of the recall and must repair or replace the product at their own expense.
+While this is a responsible and necessary course of action, issuing a recall may not absolve the company of liability.